brain-research/long-term-video-prediction-without-supervision/README.md

 The included code works for both the Humans 3.6M[^1] and the Robot Push Dataset[^2], but the results are more impressive on the Humans dataset.

+This code is tested on TensorFlow Version 1.7.0

 ## Training